rit-sse/OneRepoToRuleThemAll/app/markdown/projects.md

 ### VRioWare

-Building upon the ideas of WarioWare, VRioWare will use microgames in a quick sucession in a VR view.
+Building upon the ideas of WarioWare, VRioWare will use microgames in a quick succession in a VR view.

 ### [SSE Accounting](https://github.com/rit-sse/sse-accounting)